h2oai/tutorials/DriverlessAI/time-series-recipe-tutorial-retail-sales-forecasting/time-series-recipe-tutorial-retail-sales-forecasting.md

 **Time Split**

 The number of time splits is highly dependent on the value of accuracy set on the experiment page.
-If the accuracy is set low when setting up the experiment, then DAI selects a single time split which in turn will only generate one model for validation.
+If the accuracy is set low when setting up the experiment, then Driveless AI selects a single time split which in turn will only generate one model for validation.
 A single time split takes the most recent data and makes it the validation data.
 The validation data will be the same size as the forecast horizon and it will include a gap if there was a gap.

 Single Time Split

 ![validation-schema-time-split](assets/validation-schema-time-split.jpg)

-When accuracy is set to higher values, then the number of time splits increases and DAI does a more thorough cross validation and we start generating multiple folds with a rolling window.
+When accuracy is set to higher values, then the number of time splits increases and Driveless AI does a more thorough cross validation and we start generating multiple folds with a rolling window.
 A rolling window means that we keep shifting the validation set to the past and we use again any data before that for a training dataset, this process will be done multiple times.
 For example when Accuracy is set to 10, then the number of time splits increases to 6, this means there will be more rolling windows.
 The number of rolling windows is a factor of accuracy.

 **Multi window**

 ![validation-schema-multi-window](assets/validation-schema-multi-window.jpg)

 ### Time Series Feature Engineering
-The following are the types of time series families that DAI creates:
+The following are the types of time series families that Driveless AI creates:

 **Date Decomposition** extracts:
 - Year